flinker-app/docsfx/docs/upgrade-share-app.md

 > [!Note]
 > - 🚨 **Admin Permissions Required**: Only SharePoint administrators can perform the app upgrade.

-## 1. Upgrade Share App from the Site App Store
+## 1. Upgrade Protect app from the Site App Store

-You can upgrade the Share App in your site directly through the App Store.
+You can upgrade the Protect app in your site directly through the App Store.

 1. **Go to your site App Store**: